 Nafi said that Ibn Umar had told him the above narration and that Ibn Umar was in that army.

-The most doleful story of a woman whom the Prophet took into his household is that of Rayhanah (also spelled Rayhana).
-God’s Messenger had the audacity to ask her to marry him after overseeing the slaughter of the more than seven hundred men and boys of her tribe – the last remaining Jewish tribe of Medina – including her father and husband.
+The most doleful story of a woman taken into Muhammad's household after the slaughter of her tribe is that of Rayhanah (or Rayhana).
+He had the audacity to ask her to marry him after overseeing the killing of the more than seven hundred men and boys of her tribe, including her father and husband.

 The messenger of God went out into the marketplace of Medina and had trenches dug in it; then he sent for them and had them beheaded in those trenches.
 They were brought out to him in groups … They numbered 600 or 700—the largest estimate says they were between 800 and 900 … the affair continued until the Messenger of God had finished with them.